blkFinch/blkfinch.github.io/_notes/Lit Notes/Bluefluke, Psychonaut Field Manual.md

 - Trace each sigil in the air while intoning each word (causing a vibration in the body)

 ### 8 circuits
-Bluefluke connects something called the 8 circuits of consciouness to the sephira throughout this book.
+Bluefluke connects the [[Eight-circuit model of consciousness]] to the sephira throughout this book.
 This is interesting, and could be a helpful way of pinpointing better at the correlated sphere to be invoking/working with depending on desired results.

 | Circuit | Sephira |
 |--------|----------|